 Early History of the Edday family

 This web page shows only a small excerpt of our Edday research.
-Another 117 words (8 lines of text) covering the years 1200, 1379 and 1500 are included under the topic Early Edday History in all our PDF Extended History products and printed products wherever possible.
+Another 117 words (8 lines of text) covering the years 1200, 1379, 1500, 1555, 1604, 1555, 1609, 1667 and 1686 are included under the topic Early Edday History in all our PDF Extended History products and printed products wherever possible.

 Edday Spelling Variations